pivotal/docs-tap/supply-chain/platform-engineering/how-to/supply-chain-authoring/construct-with-cli.hbs.md

-# Construct a Supply Chain using the CLI
+# Construct a Supply Chain using the Tanzu CLI

 {{> 'partials/supply-chain/beta-banner' }}